 My research interests coalesce around maternal death in healthcare facilities.
 This has come to include scholarly interests in respectful maternity care, gendered dynamics in the nursing profession and care provision in biomedical settings, health system financing in ethnographic perspective, stillbirth and accountability, as well as the contemporary role of bridewealth, and men’s sexual and reproductive health in rural East Africa.
 Theoretical orientations include critical medical anthropological and feminist approaches to the study of bureaucracy, institutions, hospital ethnography, and concepts of risk, uncertainty, and care.
 My research interests sit at the nexus of anthropology, gender studies, science and technology studies, and history.
-For my postdoctoral research fellowship, funded by the National Science Foundation, I am collaborating with Columbia University's Averting Maternal Death and Disability group in the Mailman School of Public Health's Department of Population and Family Health.
-For this project, I will be following a birth companion program and investigating the ways in which such programs seek to re-stituate birth within hospitals as a social process after many years of de-socializing birth in these biomedical facilities.
-The project will also use an innovative qualitative, mixed-methods approach to understanding local conceptions of choice, care, obstetric violence, and the local meanings of birth within and beyond the walls of health facilities in Kigoma, Tanzania.
+For my postdoctoral research fellowship, funded by the National Science Foundation, I collaborated with Columbia University's Averting Maternal Death and Disability group in the Mailman School of Public Health's Department of Population and Family Health.
+For this project, I followed a birth companion program and investigated the ways in which such programs seek to re-stituate birth within hospitals as a social process after many years of de-socializing birth in these biomedical facilities.
+The project also uses an innovative qualitative, mixed-methods approach to understanding local conceptions of choice, care, obstetric violence, and the local meanings of birth within and beyond the walls of health facilities in Kigoma, Tanzania.

 Tanzania: The first thing people usually ask me about my research is why Tanzania?
 Tanzania was the first country in Africa that I was able to visit back in 2007.
 I was struck by the people and the country, intrigued by the language, as well as the country's natural beauty.
 I initially traveled to Tanzania as part of a service-learning program.
 In 2008, I began studying Kiswahili and have returned to the country in various capacities every year since.
 I began reading voraciously about the country, its history, and its varied ethnic groups and have since come to see it as a theoretically interesting site for my research, not simply a place that has become dear to my heart.
 In 2010 and 2011 I was able to return to the Singida region to conduct a year-long original research project on access to maternal health care funded by a Fulbright Student Research Grant through the U.S. Department of State and the Institute for International Education.
 I am invested in helping to improve health care in the country through the unique routes provided by an anthropological lens.
 I chose to remain in Tanzania for my second major fieldwork project for the PhD, which I completed in August 2015, obtaining a joint PhD from Washington University in St. Louis and the Universiteit van Amsterdam in April 2017.